Tuesday, April 5, 2022

-Long range plans for the MIP call for a mixture of maritime industrial and related uses such as seafood processing, cruises, bulk cargo operations and waterborne cargo warehouses supported by the necessary road and utility infrastructure, waterfront marine infrastructure and future direct rail access.
-Because of the MIP’s proximity to deep draft navigation channels (40-foot deep berthing), designated truck routes including the South Boston bypass road, the interstate highway system and potential rail connections, as well as its distance from residential neighborhoods, the site is well suited for these uses.
+Long range plans for the RLFMP call for a mixture of maritime industrial and related uses such as seafood processing, cruises, bulk cargo operations and waterborne cargo warehouses supported by the necessary road and utility infrastructure, waterfront marine infrastructure and future direct rail access.
+Because of the RLFMP’s proximity to deep draft navigation channels (40-foot deep berthing), designated truck routes including the South Boston bypass road, the interstate highway system and potential rail connections, as well as its distance from residential neighborhoods, the site is well suited for these uses.
 Other uses for backland parcels include general industrial, manufacturing, research and development and supporting commercial uses.